ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 - Added signature help for included record params
 - Revamp the code action utilities introducing a new API to find the top-level node for a given code action context
 - Improved completion item sorting in several contexts
-- Improve create function code action to handle named arguments.
+- Improved the `Create function` code action to handle named arguments
 - Improve create function code action to add isolated qualifier.
 - Add signature help for union typed expressions.